 The Business Recovery Team can’t complete a grant application on your behalf, or provide updates about individual applications.

 For information on the wider community support package being delivered by Enfield Council, visit Enfield’s Response to COVID-19.
 Please note this is an ongoing situation so be aware the guidance could change at short notice.

 You should note that we are not business advisors and can’t provide business advice.
 Our team offers an initial business triage service only.
 We will be able to signpost to the latest information and guidance available and refer you to partner organisations (also other council departments where relevant).

-The Government has announced that it will provide a Discretionary Payment Scheme for small businesses.
-Enfield Council is now reviewing the process for determining eligible grants.
+The government has announced that it will provide a discretionary payment scheme for small businesses.

 The government has released guidance about the Small Business Grant Fund, and the Retail, Hospitality and Leisure Grant Fund.

 If you were registered to pay business rates on the 11 March 2020, you will qualify for: